 In this variation, you can work both on-site and remotely.
 For instance, you can work from home during the holidays or inclement weather when commuting will be tough.
 Ideally, you need to have the technology to ensure your consistency productivity-wise when working both from home and at the office.
 For instance, using remote desktop applications can make it possible to access your organization's database and files.

 Before their businesses get on their feet, small business owners might rely on working away from conventional office-based environments.
 If you own a small business, cutting costs is essential.
 Luckily, remote work can help do away with the cost of leasing an office.
 Instead, you can work from home, or even rely on co-working spaces that you can pay for using shorter leases.

-When working remote, you can enjoy improved productivity levels.
+When working remotely, you can enjoy improved productivity levels.
 You can use the time it would have taken you to commute to the work to do something constructive.
 This also limits the chances of getting late to work as well as needing to leave early.

 Also, since you will be isolated from other employees, you can concentrate more on the work at hand.
 You will be exposed to little to no chit chat with colleagues.
 Since most businesses might need you to use time tracking tools for remote work, it can also ensure that every moment you are working is used on something constructive.